norlab-ulaval/libpointmatcher/README.md

 ###Bug reporting

-Please use [github's issue tracker](http://github.com/ethz-asl/libpointmatcher/issues) to report bugs.
+Please use our [github's issue tracker](http://github.com/ethz-asl/libpointmatcher/issues) to report bugs.
+If you are running the library on Ubuntu, copy-paste the output of the script [listVersionsUbuntu.sh](https://github.com/ethz-asl/libpointmatcher/blob/master/utest/listVersionsUbuntu.sh) to simplify the search of an answer.

 ## File formats
 The library support different file formats for importing or exporting data: